 Searching for the best mountain bike hip pack is quite an involved process.
 There are a huge number of critical details to pay attention to during testing.
-Some of the details like weight are quite easy to decipher.
+Some of the details, like weight, are quite easy to decipher.
 Other exceptionally important details like comfort require much more rigorous and persistent testing.

 Ease of Drinking

-Ease of drinking is a critical metric when evaluating a mountain bike hip pack.
+This is a critical metric when evaluating a mountain bike hip pack.
 Having a pack with loads of fancy features and doo-dads is great, but if it's difficult to have a swig of water, there is a major problem.

-To score the ease of drinking metric we wore these packs back-to-back (no pun intended) and pedaled around-consuming water.
+To score ease of drinking, we wore these packs back-to-back (no pun intended) and pedaled around-consuming water.
 We had sips of water while in the saddle, while standing around, sitting on rocks, pedaling fast, pedaling slow.
 We evaluated the ease or difficulty of accessing the hydraulic hose, if applicable.
 We monitored how easy it was to remove or store the hose when not in use.
 In addition, we spent a lot of time evaluating the differences between the nozzles and hoses to see which had superior water flow.
 We also took these packs on long rides to see how well the hydration system functioned when you are exhausted four hours into a big ride.

 Ease of Filling

 We used these packs as much as possible during the test period.
 This required filling the bags up multiple times.
-We fiddled with different techniques to fill the bladder from removing it completely to playing the dangerous game of filling the bladder while it's in the pack.
+We fiddled with different techniques to fill the bladder from removing it completely to playing the dangerous game of filling the bladder while still in the pack.
 At the end of testing, we spent a couple of hours filling these packs up back-to-back-to-back, watering the plants with that water, and doing it again.
 We looked at the closure system and the hose routing.
 Both of these factors are critical when filling a hydration pack with no spillage.

 Comfort is key, no two ways about it.
 Nobody wants to wear an uncomfortable hip pack while they are trying to enjoy themselves on the trail.
 As a result, comfort is absolutely critical.
 If a piece of gear is comfortable, you are more likely to use it.